boldthemes/wp-juggler-client/README.md

 # WP Juggler Client #

 > [!IMPORTANT]
 > This repository hosts WP Juggler Client plugin.
-For WP Juggler Server plugin or Quick Start guide, visit this repository: [WP Juggler Server plugin](https://github.com/boldthemes/wp-juggler-server)
+For WP Juggler Getting Started Guide or WP Juggler Server plugin, visit this repository: [WP Juggler Server plugin](https://github.com/boldthemes/wp-juggler-server)

 WP Juggler is your ultimate solution for effectively managing an unlimited portfolio of WordPress sites from a single, intuitive dashboard.